Steps to Earning Substance Abuse Counselor Certification in Pennsylvania

 Steps to Becoming Certified as a Substance Abuse Counselor in Pennsylvania

-Here are the steps you’ll need to take to earn Pennsylvania’s CADC credential:
+Here are the four steps you’ll need to take to earn Pennsylvania’s CADC credential:

 1. Earn a bachelor’s degree